-Analysis of the legal basis for the economic regulations of transportation under the Interstate Commerce Act and related statutes.
+Analysis of the legal basis for the economic regulations of transportation under the interstate Commerce Act and related statutes.
 General procedures and practices before regulatory agencies seeking appropriate damages and remedies.
 Prerequisites: BUS 0142, 0143.

-BUS 0256 Government Regulations and Safety 3- A survey course covering federal and state Department of Transportation safety a licensing regulations including highway-user taxes.
-A study of OSHA as it relates to transportation industry will also be included.
-BUS 8257 Physical Distribution Management 3- A survey course pointing out the methods of in-plant materials handling, warehousi packaging, inventory control and the economics of distribution point locations of bined with the problems of the physical distribution manager.
-Prerequisite: BUS 81 m- BUS 8258 Freight Loss and Damage Claims 1 3- An in-depth study of the rights and liabilities of carriers, consignors, and consigne including the procedures for filing loss and damage claims through the actual case sto of various damage suits in our judicial system.
-BUS 0259 Freight Loss and Damage Claims II 3- A continuation of Freight Loss and Damage Claims I. Prerequisite: BUS 0258.
-0-3 BUS 0261 Wholesaling 3- The development of wholesaling and present day trends in the United States; a str of the function of wholesaling.
-(SU) 0-3 udy BUS 0262 Retailing 3- A study of the role of retailing in the economy including development of pres retail structure, functions performed, principles governing effective operation managerial problems resulting from current economic and social trends.
-(F) 아프로그램 그런 그는 모든 사람들은 그리고 있다면 모든 사람들이 되었다. 그리고 있는 것은 그는 그리고 있는 것이 되었다면 그래요? 그리고 있는 것은 그리고 있는 것은 것이 되었다면 보다 되었다면
+BUS 0256 Government Regulations and Safety

+A survey course covering federal and state Department of Transportation safety and licensing regulations including highway-user taxes.
+A study of OSHA as it relates to the transportation industry will also be included.

+BUS 0257 Physical Distribution Management

+A survey course pointing out the methods of in-plant materials handling, warehousing, packaging, inventory control and the economics of distribution point locations combined with the problems of the physical distribution manager, Prerequisite: BUS 0143.

+BUS 0258 Freight Loss and Damage Claims I

+An in-depth study of the rights and liabilities of carriers, consignors, and consignees; including the procedures for filing loss and damage claims through the actual case study of various damage suits in our judicial system.

+BUS 0259 Freight Loss and Damage Claims II

+A continuation of Freight Loss and Damage Claims I. Prerequisite: BUS 0258.

+BUS 0261 Wholesaling

+The development of wholesaling and present day trends in the United States; a study of the function of wholesaling.
+(SU)

+BUS 0262 Retailing

+A study of the role of retailing in the economy including development of present retail structure, functions performed, principles governing effective operation and managerial problems resulting from current economic and social trends.
+(F)

-BUS 0263 Business Insurance 3-2-3 A presentation of the basic principles of risk insurance and their application including a survey of the various types of insurance.
+BUS 0263 Business Insurance

+A presentation of the basic principles of risk insurance and their application including a survey of the various types of insurance.
 (SP)